To add a static IP route

 •To open command prompt, click Start, point to All Programs, point to Accessories, and then click Command Prompt.

-•To make a static route persistent, you can either enter route add commands in a batch file that is run during system startup or use the -p option when adding routes.
+in a batch file that is run during system startup or use the -p option

 •Routes added by using the -p option are stored in the Windows registry under the following key: